Risa Koyanagi

 Cyber Escalation Atlas

-In ProductionMapping cyber incidents as strategic behaviour, attribution frameworks, and governance signals.
+Cyber incidents as strategic behaviour and governance signals

 Research